jasherai/chef-workflow-wiki/performance-and-concurrency-in-integration-tests.md

   def test_monitors_mail_server
     wait_for('mail-server')
     # test mail-server
   end

+  def test_monitors_syslog_and_database
+    # wait_for takes a list of server groups.
+It will not continue until all
+    # groups are provisioned.
+    wait_for('syslog-server', 'database-server')
+    # test this stuff
+  end

   # ... you get the idea. by the time we get to the second or third test,